Croc 2: Promotion and release

 Croc 2 was originally advertised in the instruction manual of the original game for a release on the PlayStation and Sega Saturn for a Christmas 1998 release; however, the game was later delayed to a summer 1999 release, and the Sega Saturn version of the game was ultimately never released.
 A Dreamcast port was also planned yet cancelled in mid-2000.
-It also got a 2D platformer of the same name released in 2001 on Game Boy Color.
+A 2D platformer of the same name was also released in 2001 for Game Boy Color.

 The game was heavily advertised during its release, with a multimillion-dollar advertisement campaign entailing television commercials, retail support, and customer incentives.
 A cross-promotional brand deal was held with Nabisco to promote the game alongside the company's Gummi Savers line of gummy candy.
 Alongside the candy being prominently featured as a usable item within the game, over 6.5 million candy wrappers were printed with Croc 2 logos on them.
 A promotional sweepstake competition, called the "Croc 2 Down Under" sweepstakes, was held during the game's release, with the contest's grand prize consisting of a family trip to Australia, as well as a copy of the game, a PlayStation console, and a copy of the game's strategy guide being featured as the other obtainable prizes.

+Remaster

+During development of the 2025 remaster of Croc: Legend of the Gobbos, Argonaut Games stated in an X post on October 12, 2024 that they would be up to remastering Croc 2 if sales of the first game's remaster were successful.
+On July 29, 2026, a remaster of Croc 2 was officially revealed under the title Croc 2: Kingdom of the Gobbos.
+Like with the previous remaster, the game will feature enhanced graphics and include extras such as design materials and developer interviews.
+The game is planned for release on Nintendo Switch, PlayStation 4.
+PlayStation 5, Xbox Series S and Series X and PC, with a release date yet to be announced.